15 Things to Start Doing at 50 That’ll Save Your Brain at 80

 The omega-3 fatty acid called DHA seems to help keep your brain functioning normally and efficiently.
 “The thing is, your body can’t produce it on its own, so you must consume it,” says Andrews.
-“And fish like salmon, herring, mackerel, tuna, and sardines are brimming with DHA.”
+“And fish like salmon, herring, mackerel, tuna and sardines are brimming with DHA.”
 That helps explain why research has found that eating just one serving of fish a week can improve thinking skills—something that even holds true for people at high risk of developing Alzheimer’s disease.
-(Check out this guide to the best fish for your diet.)

 While all nuts are considered brain food, walnuts are especially beneficial because they’re packed with the healthy omega-3 fat called alpha-linolenic acid (ALA).
 Some ALA is converted to the omega-3 DHA.
 “DHA is the most abundant fat in the brain, so consumption is very important for preserving brain function,” says Andrews.

 As a matter of fact, regularly eating walnuts is linked to quicker thinking, mental flexibility, and better memory, according to a study in The Journal of Nutrition.
 Not a walnut fan?
-Researchers found that people who are 55 and older who eat more than 10 grams (about two teaspoons) of nuts like almonds, hazelnuts, or peanuts daily have much sharper minds.
-(Learn which nuts are the healthiest you can eat.)
+Researchers found that people who are 55 and older who eat more than 10 grams (about two teaspoons) of nuts like almonds, hazelnuts or peanuts daily have much sharper minds.

 - Cell Stem Cell: “Human Hippocampal Neurogenesis Persists in Aged Adults and Alzheimer’s Disease Patients”